Security

 - When your browser connects to Projectify

-- Sending mails with Mailgun
+- Sending mails with Lettermint, see Transactional mailing

 Asset storage

-Transactional Mailing
+Transactional mailing

 Application implementation controls